vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 Tanzu Kubernetes Grid management cluster is the first component that you deploy to get started with Tanzu Kubernetes Grid.

-You can deploy the management cluster in two ways:
+You can deploy the management cluster in one of the following ways:

 - Run the Tanzu Kubernetes Grid installer, a wizard interface that guides you through the process of deploying a management cluster.

 - Create and edit YAML configuration files, and use them to deploy a management cluster with the CLI commands.
 This is the recommended method if you are installing a Tanzu Kubernetes Grid management cluster in an air-gapped environment.

-The Tanzu Kubernetes Grid Installation user interface shows that, in the current version, it is possible to install Tanzu Kubernetes Grid on VMware vSphere, AWS, and Microsoft Azure.
+By using the current version of the The Tanzu Kubernetes Grid Installation user interface, you can install Tanzu Kubernetes Grid on VMware vSphere, AWS, and Microsoft Azure.
 The UI provides a guided experience tailored to the IaaS, in this case on VMware vSphere backed by NSX-T Data Center networking.

 ![TKG Supported IaaS Platforms](img/tkg-nsxt-airgap/tkg-nsxt-airgap03.png)